 The majority of doctors, usually, are not supporting the use of Lunesta for long periods, because it is proven to trigger particular unwanted side effects which get more evident once the Lunesta dosage is ended.
 These complaints are frequently known as Lunesta withdrawal symptoms, and those symptoms occur very frequently.
 Lunesta is in a class of sedative drugs (non-benzodiazepines) that create a lot more withdrawal symptoms compared to other sedative drugs referred to as benzodiazepines.

 Lunesta Withdrawal Symptoms

-The majority of symptoms start shortly after ceasing the Lunesta dose, i.e. within 1 or 2 days and usually, the very first few nights up to 7 days will be the toughest time.
-Withdrawal symptoms have been noted for up to 2 weeks after the medication was stopped.
+The majority of symptoms start shortly after ceasing the Lunesta dose, i.e. within 1 or 2 days and usually, the very first few nights up to seven days will be the toughest time.
+Withdrawal symptoms have been noted for up to two weeks after the medication was stopped.

 The majority of the withdrawal symptoms include things like excessive perspiration together with a feeling of anxiety.
 A lot of individuals have also lamented about having odd dreams when ceasing Lunesta, however, it is tricky to classify these claims as verified withdrawal symptoms.